bweigel/aws-lambda-tesseract-layer/README.md

 # Quickstart

-This repo comes with ready-to-use binaries compiled against the AWS Lambda Runtimes (based on Amazon Linux 1 and 2).
+This repo comes with ready-to-use binaries compiled against the AWS Lambda Runtimes (based on Amazon Linux 2).
-Example Projects in Python 3.6 (& 3.8) using Serverless Framework and CDK are provided:
+Example Projects in Python 3.8 using Serverless Framework and CDK are provided:

 ```bash
 ## Demo using Serverless Framework and prebuilt layer